dbduino-prjs/rpi-arduino-cloud/js/gpio-basic/README.md

 ### Install the GPIOD node.js package using NPM
 Next, you have to install the node package.

 > Tip: The NPM modules can be installed globally or locally in the working folder.
-My suggestion is to work in the `js/` folder and install the modules there.
+My suggestion is to work in the `js/` folder and install the modules there with the command above.
 Once installed, you should see a folder `js/node_modules/`.
+If you want to install the modules globally, just add `-g` to the command.

 ```
 npm install --save node-libgpiod node-fetch